rolinsmacwan/wca/README.md

 # Chat Analyzer

-👉 This app is show the statistical information of chats.
+👉The app displays statistics about chats.
-👉 To use this application, follow the steps given below:-
+👉 You can use this application by following these steps:-
-🔸Download your chats from whatsapp in text format (Make sure that time format of your device is in 24H).
+🔸Export your Whatsapp chats in text format (Make sure your device's time format is 24H).
-🔸Browse that file on this application.
+🔸You have to browse that file in this application.
-🔸Choose option for result.
+🔸Make your choice for a result.
-🔸Click on "Show analysis" btn.
-This will display respective result.
+🔸You can view the analysis by clicking the "Show analysis" button.
+You will see the corresponding result.

 ## Demo